OnboardMetaGame/ETHGlobalHackSubmission/README.md

 💰 It’s a token of tokens.
 It leverages DeFi capabilities by creating a BOARD token that will be backed by the tokens of different DAO partners that are integrated into our platform.
-This allows our community to engage as a meta-governance and act as a protocol politician for important decisions that affect our DAO partners.
+This allows our community to engage as a meta-governanor and act as a protocol politician for important decisions that affect our DAO partners.
 (EARN/GOVERN)

 🎮 It’s a Metaverse of Metaverses.
 Onboard will use a simple but fun and